hellogreg/firava/README.md

 [Wakamai Fondue](https://wakamaifondue.com/) is indispensable for testing variable fonts.

-And I used [my own Glytter tool](https://hellogreg.github.io/glytter/) to view/copy/paste all the font's characters for the sample page.
+And I used [my own Glytter tool](https://hellogreg.github.io/glytter/) to view/copy/paste the full character set for the sample page.

 ## Credits/Licensing